Lyme Disease & Co-Infections

 Symptoms may continue despite 30 days of treatment (persistent Lyme disease).
 The patient may relapse in the absence of another tick bite or erythema migrans rash (recurrent Lyme disease), or be poorly responsive to antibiotic treatment (refractory Lyme disease).

 By these definitions, almost two-thirds of 215 Lyme disease patients in a recent retrospective cohort from an endemic region had chronic Lyme disease .
 Case definitions for Lyme disease have evolved and will continue to develop as a better understanding of chronic Lyme disease emerges to shape a common lexicon.

 Standards of Care

 It is important to remember that Lyme is not treated the same by all doctors.
 You will find that the opinion on diagnosing and treating Lyme is deeply divided within the medical community, especially for Lyme that is not cured by short-term treatment.
 Doctors are divided on how they view Lyme treatment.
 Some believe that short-term antibiotic therapy cures Lyme: if you are still sick, then you are suffering from an autoimmune response.
 Other doctors believe that if you still have symptoms after initial treatment than you have an on-going infection or an unknown syndrome.
-The different views on how to treat Lyme has resulted in two standards of care.
+The different views on how to treat Lyme and Lyme Disease co-infections has resulted in two standards of care.